Course Outline

 OTHER PREREQUISITES

-To ensure your success in this course, you should have basic knowledge and skills using the Microsoft® Windows® operating system—preferably the most current version.
-While expertise is not required, some familiarity and proficiency with Microsoft Office applications, particularly Word and Excel®, will be beneficial.
-Additionally, having a foundational understanding of project management concepts will enhance your ability to work effectively with Microsoft Project for government projects.
+To ensure your success in this course, you should have a basic understanding and proficiency using the Microsoft® Windows® operating system—preferably the latest version.
+While advanced expertise is not required, some familiarity and competence with Microsoft Office applications, particularly Word and Excel®, will be beneficial.
+Additionally, having a foundational knowledge of project management principles will help prepare you for effectively utilizing Microsoft Project in your work for government.

 7 Hours